dvcoffey/ps-classics/README.md

 ### Add Game
 ![](static/images/wireframes/add-game.png)

+These wireframes show the initial template for the website.

+In comparison to the live website there are not too many differences.
+Though the existing differences include.

+- The blue gradient in the hero image has been implemented as a background across the entire site.
+- The addition of the game directory page.
+The search bar has been moved here and it displays all games in the database.
+- The top rated games on the homepage have been replaced with games by "most recent", "most viewed" and "by genre"
+- The addition of a genre manager.
+- Extra fields added to games include "developed by" and "published by".
+- The "leave a review section has been removed from the scope of the project.
+- The edit and delete functionality has been moved to the game details page.

 ## Surface

+The color scheme mainly consists of blue, grey and white.
+The background is a blue to grey gradient that exists across the entire site.
-The color scheme mainly consists of blue and yellow, I chose these colors because they have good contrast together, and are reminiscent of classic 16 bit games such as sonic the hedgehog.
+I chose these colors because I believe have good contrast together.
-The game buttons are off white so they will stand out on a blue background
+I also attempted to recreate the pallete and imagery of the playstation magazines in the 1990s, albeit less 'loud', and more consistent with modern websites.

 ## Features

+#### Responsiveness

+The site scales relatively well from small screens to large.
+Some issues can be found  however.
+These will be discussed in the testing section.

 #### Logo/Home Button

-The logo is present at all times at the top of the page, it does not take up a large amount of space and provides the user with a link to back to the homepage at all times.
+The logo is present at all times at the top left of the page.
+It does not take up a large amount of space, but is prominent across the site and provides the user with a link to back to the homepage at all times.

-#### Name input
+#### Navbar

-The player can input their name on the title screen.
+The user can navigate the site using the navbar.
-This name will then be displayed beside the player score at the end of the game.
-Name entry is not required and if left empty will contain the name "Player"

-#### Score

-As each obstacle is evaded the player score will increase by one.
+The navbar will collapse to the side on mobile devices and can bia accessed via a 'hamburger icon'.

-#### Game speed
+#### Homepage

-As each obstacle is evaded the game speed will slowly increase, gradually making the game more difficult as time passes.
+##### Most recent

+This will display the 4 most recent games.

+##### Most viewed

+This will display the 4 most viewed games.

+##### By genre

+This will display a the existing genres.
+Each can be clicked on to browse games of that genre.

 #### Player Control